Lab Members

 Postdoctoral Scientist

-Tang, a skilled pain surgeon in the field of minimally invasive medicine, holds a clinical medical doctoral degree from Capital Medical University in China.
-His current research focuses primarily on developing biomaterials-encapsulated cell therapies for the treatment of musculoskeletal diseases, such as intervertebral disc degeneration (IDD) and osteoarthritis (OA).
+Tang, a skilled pain surgeon in minimally invasive medicine, holds a clinical medical doctoral degree from Capital Medical University, China.
+His current research primarily focuses on developing biomaterials-encapsulated cell therapies for the treatment of musculoskeletal diseases, such as intervertebral disc degeneration (IDD) and osteoarthritis (OA).

 Wafa Tawackoli, PhD